 Q: When do I work?

 Homeschooling and working from home?
 Again, every schedule will look different for every family.
-For me, I teach in the morning and work in the afternoon.
+For me, I teach in the morning and work in the afternoon, for this using a fold away desk which is great for working from home.
 I like this schedule because our children get my undivided attention first thing in the morning (when they are most alert), and I focus on my work while they play outside in the afternoon.

 Q: How do I stay organized?